 Listed Wire Connectors used as grounding blocks (insulated floating grounds or neutrals or bolted to case grounds) where permitted, such as UL508A industrial panels, have their own rules in the standard on wire sizing for ground currents versus when using in power circuits.

-Q What if you have hard-to-get solar power current that might have to run a long distance back to the place where power is accumulated and inverted to AC for use?
+Q. What if you have hard-to-get solar power current that might have to run a long distance back to the place where power is accumulated and inverted to AC for use?

 A. Using a heavier gauge wire is often appropriate to reduce I2R losses by decreasing R, resistance.
 Since the cost of copper is high going to an even more oversized aluminum wire can be very economical since the cost of the bigger wire is less than smaller copper wire and the I2R watts losses are lowered.
 This strategy is particularly effective for long distance runs of wire.